-A Peer Node Segment is a segment describing a peer, including the SID (PeerNode SID) allocated to it.
-The link descriptors for the Peer Node SID include the addresses used by the BGP session encoded using TLVs as defined in [RFC7752].
-In general case, eBGP session could be of multi-hop type, and use multiple underlaying IP interfaces.
-IP addesess used by BGP session as local/neigbour are not sufficient to identify this underlaying interfaces.
-At the same time, the controller needs to know the links associated with the Peer Node SID, to be able derive TE link attributes.
-This can be achieved by including the interface local and remote addresses in the Link attributes in Peer Node SID NLRI.
+A Peer Node Segment is a segment describing a peer, including the SID (PeerNodeSID) allocated to it.
+The link descriptors for the PeerNodeSID include the addresses used by the BGP session encoded using TLVs as defined in [RFC7752].
+Since the eBGP session can be either single-hop or multi-hop, the IP address used by BGP session as local/neigbour is not sufficient to identify the underlaying interface(s).
+Also, the controller needs to know the links associated with the PeerNodeSID, to be able derive TE link attributes.
+This can be achieved by including the interface local and remote addresses in the Link attributes in PeerNodeSID NLRI.

 PeerAdjSID MUST be advertised for each inter-AS link for the purposes of inter-AS TE.
-The PeerAdjSID should contain link TE attributes such as bandwidth, admin-group etc. The PeerAdjSID should also contain the local and remote interface ipv4/ipv6 addresses which is used for correlating the links.
+The PeerAdjSID should contain link TE attributes such as bandwidth, admin-group etc. The PeerAdjSID should also contain the local and remote interface IPv4/IPv6 addresses which is used for correlating the links.
 PeerNodeSID SHOULD contain the additional attribute of link local address which is used by the controller to find corresponding PeerAdjSID and hence the corresponding link TE attributes.
-PeerAdjSID advertisements MUST contain local and remote interface addresses for the purpose of inter-As TE to be help controller correlate the links.
-Unnumbered interface is not in the scope of this document.